Classes and Objects in Java – Fundamentals of OOPs

 Intern Role: Technical Writer in JAVA

-Encapsulation in java:
+Encapsulation in Java

 Encapsulation can be done by making all the data members of a class private.
-The class is then provided with a setter and getter method to set and get the data.
-Java Bean class is an example of an encapsulated class.
+Thus, the class is then provided with a setter and getter method to set and get the data.
+Therefore, A Java Bean class is an example of an encapsulated class.
+As a result, Encapsulation provides control over data, data hiding, better unit testing, and easy and fast creation.

-Program to Illustrate encapsulation:
+Program to Illustrate Encapsulation in Java:

 Encapsulated Class: